CODES OF CONDUCT & PROTOCOLS

 TDR practices (or plays) every Saturday and Sunday during a season with the exception of off-days set forth on our calendar.
 Take advantage of the off-days!
 TDR must be a priority during a season requiring 100% commitment (including but not limited to attendance at all practices/games) to the team and each other.

-TDR does not have scheduled mandatory practices during the week (Monday-Friday) during the school year.
-Strength & Conditioning training is mandatory at least 1X/week (and available up to 2X/week)...but designed in a manner to permit an athlete to attend a session from Monday-Thursday (for maximum flexibility).
+TDR does not have scheduled mandatory practices during the week (Monday-Friday) during the school year - with the expection of our weekly "clinic" being mandatory on the week of tournaments.
+Strength & Conditioning training (when re-instated post-COVID) is mandatory at least 1X/week (and available up to 2X/week)...but designed in a manner to permit an athlete to attend a session from Monday-Thursday (for maximum flexibility).
 Academics are a priority for athletes requiring flexibility during the week.
 We are also by design a “geographically diverse” program, seeking the best athletes throughout Southern California with the location of “home fields” and games balanced to the extent possible to address the demands of travel softball for our families.

 It is expected that athletes will skill train independently during the week (Monday-Friday) with personal coaches or otherwise focusing on foundational skills (strength/conditioning; fielding; hitting; pitching/catching; etc.).
 In the event an athlete needs any assistance finding a local coach, clinic, training opportunity, etc., TDR can and will assist.